veniamin-ilmer/better-standards/README.md

 **Better Standard**: Recycling has become profitable.
 Residents should be paid to recycle.

-Amount of profit made per recycle type:
+Amount of profit made per recycle type in the USA:

 Recycle Type | Profit per Ton
 --- | ---: